-But 1 year olds are also not at the “preschool” stage yet, either.
+But they’re also not at the “preschool” stage yet, either.
 They’re still limited with what they can do, especially on their own.
 They don’t follow instructions too well, much less create a final product or craft.

 1. Play with a blanket